Key takeaways

 Online psychotherapy app

 We developed a mobile app for online consultations with psychotherapists in the UK.
-The clients came to us amidst the pandemic and they’re goal was to create a selective service with a lot of custom options: calendar, notes, chat, video calls.
+The clients came to us amidst the pandemic, and their goal was to create a selective service with a lot of custom options: calendar, notes, chat, and video calls.

-Overall, the project took our team over 8000 hours to complete.
-The clients were involved in the process on every step, providing their vision and feedback.
-Sometimes micromanagement from a hirer side can lead to a disruption of the process, but we managed to solve the situation quickly and keep the communication crystal clear without any conflicts.
+Overall, the project took our team over 8,000 hours to complete.
+The clients were involved in the process at every step, providing their vision and feedback.
+Sometimes, micromanagement from a hirer’s side can lead to a disruption of the process, but we managed to solve the situation quickly and keep the communication crystal clear without any conflicts.
 Want to know how?
-Read our case article for more details.
+Read our case article on My Therapy Assistant for the details.

 Wrapping up